kubernetes-sigs/prow/site/content/en/docs/components/core/tide/config.md

 ---
-title: "prow/cmd/tide/config.md"
+title: "Configuring Tide"
+weight: 10
+description: >

 ---

-# Configuring Tide

 Configuration of Tide is located under the [config/prow/config.yaml](https://github.com/kubernetes/test-infra/tree/master/config/prow/config.yaml) file.
 All configuration for merge behavior and criteria belongs in the `tide` yaml struct, but it may be necessary to also configure presubmits for Tide to run against PRs (see ['Configuring Presubmit Jobs'](#configuring-presubmit-jobs) below).

 This document will describe the fields of the `tide` configuration and how to populate them, but you can also check out the [GoDocs](https://godoc.org/github.com/kubernetes/test-infra/prow/config#Tide) for the most up to date configuration specification.

-To deploy Tide for your organization or repository, please see [how to get started with prow](https://github.com/kubernetes/test-infra/tree/master/prow/getting_started_deploy.md).
+To deploy Tide for your organization or repository, please see [how to get started with prow](/docs/getting-started-deploy/).

 ### General configuration